 The pre-ESRD claims (also known as the back-casted claims) are a collection of Medicare Institutional, and Physician/Supplier billing records and Prescription Drug events incurred before the onset of ESRD.
-The USRDS has made the pre-ESRD data available as SAFs (2010 and prior year's pre-ESRD claims files).
+The USRDS has made the pre-ESRD data available as SAFs.
 The structure of the files is identical to the ESRD claims files and organized by calendar year.
-In the 2011 and later pre-ESRD claim files, the variable list is identical to the ESRD claims files but is organized by incident year and includes claims that occurred before the first ESRD service date of the incident year and the four prior calendar years.
+In the 2011 and later pre-ESRD claim files, the variable list is identical to the ESRD claims files but is organized by incident year.
+The data includes claims that occurred before the first ESRD service data of the incident year and the four prior calendar years (for 2011-2017) and one prior calendar year (for 2018 and later).
 Also, a pre-ESRD payer sequence is provided for researchers to determine Medicare enrollment for the periods before the first ESRD service date.
-A listing of available files can be found in Table B.
+A listing of available years can be found on the DUA form.